bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/open-authoring.md

 [](#linking-to-specific-entries-in-the-cms)Linking to specific entries in the CMS
 ---------------------------------------------------------------------------------

-Open authoring often includes some sort of “Edit this page” link on the live site.
+Open authoring often includes some sort of "Edit this page” link on the live site.
 Netlify CMS supports this via the **edit** path:

     /#/edit/{collectionName}/{entryName}

-For the entry named “general” in the “settings” file collection
+For the entry named "general” in the "settings” file collection

     https://www.example.com/path-to-cms/#/edit/settings/general

-For blog post “test.md” in the “posts” folder collection
+For blog post "test.md” in the "posts” folder collection

     https://www.example.com/path-to-cms/#/edit/posts/test